tikv/minitrace-rust/README.md

   of the task, will be recorded.

   A new `Scope` can be created via functions `Scope::root()`, `Scope::child()` and `Scope::empty()`.

-### Local Scope Guard

-  A `LocalScopeGuard` can gather spans on a thread during its own lifetime.
-Generally, the `LocalScopeGuard` should be held until the thread will not run for the task.

-  A `LocalScopeGuard` is thread-local and can be created via functions `start_scope()` and `start_scopes()`.

-  *Note: You can start multiple scopes on the same thread.
-In which case, recorded spans will be shared for all `Scope`s.*

 ### Collector